 Accohanoc – A tribe of the Powhatan Confederacy, they formerly lived on the river of the same name, in Accomac and Northampton Counties of Virginia.
 They were described as having 40 warriors in 1608.
 Later, they became mixed with African-Americans and what was left of them were driven off during the Nat Turner insurrection in about 1833.

-Accominta/Agamenticus – A small tribe or band of the Pennacook Confederacy, they first occupied a village of the same name at or near the site of present-day York, Maine, to which the name “Boston” was given on some early maps.
-English explorer, Captain John Smith said that they were allied with other tribes immediately north of them, and were subject to attacks by the Penobscot, which would seem to place them in the Abnaki Confederacy, though later they were correctly included in the Pennacook Confederacy.
-Under what name the Accominta people were subsequently recognized is not known.
+Accominta/Agamenticus – The Accominta people, also known as Agamenticus, were a small tribe or band of the Pennacook Confederacy.
+They first occupied a village of the same name at or near the site of present-day York, Maine, to which the name “Boston” was given on some early maps.

 Achomawi – A division of the Shastan family, they formerly occupied the Pit River country of northeast California, with the exception of the Burney, Dixie, and Hat Creek Valleys, which were inhabited by the Atsugewi.
 They had a principal village near Fallriver Mills in Shasta County.
 The languages of the Achomawi and the Atsugewi, while unquestionably related, are strikingly unlike.
 The term Achomawi was also used by some historically as all the Pit River Indians.

 Achiligonan – A tribe or band, who, between 1640 and 1670, were living on the north shore of Lake Huron, about the mouth of French River and westward